jlpereira/taxonpages/pages/home.md

 ---
-title: The title
-lead: Taxa from your imagination to the web
+title: Curculionidae of the World
+lead: A taxonomic catalog curated in [TaxonWorks](https://taxonworks.org)
-project: Your project
+project: Curculionidae
 ---

 # {{frontmatter.title}}
 _{{frontmatter.lead}}_

 ## Overview
-Welcome to *{{ frontmatter.project }}*, a website of taxon pages generated from the {{ frontmatter.project }} Project, a comprehensive collaborative effort managed in [TaxonWorks](https://taxonworks.org).
+Welcome to *Curculionidae of the World*, a website of taxon pages generated from the {{Curculionidae}} Project, a comprehensive collaborative effort managed in [TaxonWorks](https://taxonworks.org).

 ## Get started!
 <autocomplete-otu class="w-80"/>

 ## Announcements
-* 5/1/2022 - We've grown!
-* 1/1/2022 - Our website is live!
+* 2024-10-15 - Curculionidae of the World has been released!

 ## Find out more
-Learn how to collaborate with the {{ frontmatter.title }} project.
+Learn how to collaborate with the {{Curculionidae}} project.
 Contact information, technical details, and more are available at [About](/about).